Jacques d'Albon: Death of the king

-Diane and Saint André keenly encouraged Henri in his repression of Protestantism, advocating for the Edict of Compiègne and Edict of Ecouen in early 1559.
+Diane and Saint André keenly encouraged Henry in his repression of Protestantism, advocating for the Edict of Compiègne and Edict of Ecouen in early 1559.

 Saint André represented the king as one of his principle negotiators during the peace talks that followed his release.
-At the peace celebration for the conclusion of the Italian Wars in 1559, Henri was killed in an accident during a joust by his opponent Montgommery.
+At the peace celebration for the conclusion of the Italian Wars in 1559, Henry was killed in an accident during a joust by his opponent Montgommery.
 Saint André was one of the three guards of honour who stood over the body for the forty days preceding the funeral, alongside Montmorency and Coligny.

 Reign of François II

-Saint André was among those who maintained access to power after the accidental death of Henri II.
+Saint André was among those who maintained access to power after the accidental death of Henry II.
 As an ally of Guise, he was not sent away from court at the beginning of the new reign.
 The administration was however in dire straits, and in the general repossession of alienated royal land in the opening months of François' reign, he would lose the seigneurie of Saint-Seine-sur-Vigeanne.

 Conspiracy of Amboise

 Opposition to the Guise administration coalesced into a conspiracy in early 1560, with armed groups attempting to storm the court while it stayed at the castle of Amboise.
 On March 15 Saint André was sent out from the castle with 200 horse, and permission to requisition local garrisons for men at arms, to ensure Tours was securely held by the regime.
-With Condé's involvement in the conspiracy suspected, and subsequently confirmed in relation to a planned uprising in Lyons, Navarre and Condé were summoned to present themselves at court to answer the accusations of their involvement in seditious activities.
+With Condé's involvement in the conspiracy suspected, and subsequently confirmed in relation to a planned uprising in Lyon, Navarre and Condé were summoned to present themselves at court to answer the accusations of their involvement in seditious activities.
 Saint André provided his support to the king, flanking him during the icy meeting with the renegade princes.

 Reign of Charles IX

 Alienation

 With the crown increasingly tolerating the presence of Protestantism, under the chancellorship of Michel de l'Hôpital and regency of Catherine de Medici Saint André aligned himself with Montmorency and Guise in their opposition to this, agreeing to work together to ensure France remained Catholic in April 1561.
 Together they attended mass conducted by Cardinal Tournon on 7 April, and Guise and Montmorency who had been rivals for a decade exchanged the kiss of peace.
-Concurrently an agent of the Lyons town council reported back to the city that the governor of the Lyonnais, Saint André, had lost much of the influence he had held at court in the prior two reigns.
+Concurrently an agent of the Lyon town council reported back to the city that the governor of the Lyonnais, Saint André, had lost much of the influence he had held at court in the prior two reigns.
 François d'Agoult was granted the governorship of the town of Lyon, a subordinate position to Saint André in 1561.
 While not openly Protestant, he was deeply sympathetic to the religion in contrast to his superior.